 First, follow the instructions at the article How To: Wake Over LAN + Internet to set up hardware and WOL devices.

 The simple solution: Don’t Shut Down – Hibernate.
+Although in Windows 10, normal shutdown will enable WOL.

 Hibernate still completely shuts down your machine.
 It saves a file to help restore things as they were when you next boot up.